arttracks/baring_art_sales/README.md

 ###Can I contribute?
 Sure!

 Found an error?
-Send me a pull request.
+Send a pull request.
 Cheers.

 Want to transcribe the rest of the data--not limited to the Barings?
 You. are. **awesome**.
 Clone this repo, add the stuff, and send me a pull request.
 Enjoy endless good art history karma.